-- (1) Basis information: A report from a qualified, registered professional engineer licensed in the State of Georgia, documenting the following: - (a) Wireless facility height and design, including technical, engineering, economic and other pertinent factors governing selection of the proposed design; - (b) Total anticipated capacity of the telecommunications facility, including number and types of antennas which can be accommodated by the facilities; - (c) Evidence of structural integrity of the tower structure; and - (d) Structural failure characteristics of the telecommunications facility and demonstration that site setbacks are of adequate dimension (to contain debris). - (2) A definition of the area of service to be served by the antenna or tower and whether such antenna or tower is needed for coverage or capacity;

-- (3) The identity of a community liaison officer appointed by the applicant to resolve issues of concern to neighbors and residents relating to the construction and operation of the facility.
-Included within such designation shall be name, address, telephone number, facsimile number and electronic mail address, if applicable. - (4) Site plan: An applicant for a telecommunications facility building permit must present a site plan that discloses the following: - (a) Location of guy wires; - (b) Location to nearest residential structure; - (c) Height elevations above ground level; - (d) Height elevation above sea level; - (e) Relation to slope set forth in the airport special zoning district; and - (f) Full description of landscaping and fence material to be used.
+- (1) Basis information: A report from a qualified, registered professional engineer licensed in the State of Georgia, documenting the following: - (a) Wireless facility height and design, including technical, engineering, economic and other pertinent factors governing selection of the proposed design; - (b) Total anticipated capacity of the telecommunications facility, including number and types of antennas which can be accommodated by the facilities; - (c) Evidence of structural integrity of the tower structure; and - (d) Structural failure characteristics of the telecommunications facility and demonstration that site setbacks are of adequate dimension (to contain debris). - (2) A definition of the area of service to be served by the antenna or tower and whether such antenna or tower is needed for coverage or capacity; - (3) The identity of a community liaison officer appointed by the applicant to resolve issues of concern to neighbors and residents relating to the construction and operation of the facility.
+Included within such designation shall be name, address, telephone number, facsimile number and electronic mail address, if applicable. - (4) Site plan: An applicant for a telecommunications facility building permit must present a site plan that discloses the following: - (a) Location of guy wires; - (b) Location to nearest residential structure;

+- (c) Height elevations above ground level;

+- (d) Height elevation above sea level; and

+- (e) Full description of landscaping and fence material to be used.

-Section 102-B-13-8.
+Sec.
+102-B-13-8.
 Co-location.